-As a clinical user, you have reporting obligations to the responsible health office and Silony Medical.
+As a clinical user, you have reporting obligations to the responsible public health authority and Silony Medical.
 As soon as you become aware that a patient with CJD/vCJD has been or will be operated on with Silony Medical instruments, Silony Medical must be informed.